GodZarathustra/XYZ-IBD/README.md

 Welcome to the official repository of **XYZ-IBD**, a bin-picking dataset for 6D pose estimation that captures real-world industrial complexity, including challenging object geometries, reflective materials, severe occlusions, and dense clutter.
 The dataset reflects authentic robotic manipulation scenarios with millimeter-accurate annotations.

+**In this repo, we provide the Docker Usage for our bin-picking simulation rendering.
+The code is based on the [BlenderProc](https://github.com/DLR-RM/BlenderProc).**

 ## 📦 Dataset Access